 The role of ICTs and cutting-edge intelligent technologies like AI in reducing climate change-related disasters like flash floods and large-scale fires (in collaboration with Q3/1).

+The role of ICTs in monitoring and protecting Biodiversity worldwide and, in particular, in Biodiversity hotspots where the variety and richness of ecosystems is particularly high.

 ITU-D Question 7/2 (Strategies and policies concerning human exposure to electromagnetic fields)

 The following new topics are proposed at this stage: